Complexity Bounds for Smooth Multiobjective Optimization: Related Work

 \section{Related Work}

-\paragraph{Oracle complexity and first-order limits.} The information-based complexity program for single-objective convex optimization established sharp first-order lower bounds together with matching optimal methods \cite{NY83,Nesterov04}.
+\paragraph{Oracle complexity and first-order limits} The information-based complexity program for single-objective convex optimization established sharp first-order lower bounds together with matching optimal methods \cite{NY83,Nesterov04}.
 In \cite{NY83}, these lower bounds are derived by reducing the worst-case error to an extremal polynomial problem, solved exactly by (scaled) Chebyshev polynomials; see \cite{Rivlin74} for the underlying Chebyshev minimax and related inequalities.
 Recent analyses include Performance Estimation Problem (PEP) frameworks that deliver tight worst-case guarantees for many first-order methods \cite{DroriTeboulle14}.
 Beyond the classical oracle model, a line of work formalizes oblivious and structured first-order algorithms: Arjevani and Shamir \cite{ArjevaniShamir16ICML} introduced the oblivious framework with dimension-free lower bounds for $L$-smooth convex and $L$-smooth $\mu$-strongly convex problems; Arjevani, Shalev-Shwartz, and Shamir \cite{ArjevaniShalevOhad16JMLR} developed the $p$-SCLI framework (covering $p{=}1$ one-step methods) with matching bounds; and Arjevani and Shamir \cite{ArjevaniShamir16NeurIPS} extended dimension-free iteration lower bounds to finite-sum settings, covering variance-reduced families.
 Complementary results for randomized first-order algorithms appear in Woodworth and Srebro \cite{WoodworthSrebro17}.
+More recently, Carmon, Duchi, Hinder, and Sidford \cite{CarmonDuchiHinderSidford2021} established sharp lower bounds for finding first-order stationary points in smooth convex and nonconvex optimization, clarifying the fundamental $1/T$ (convex) and $1/\sqrt{T}$ (nonconvex) barriers in gradient-norm complexity under standard first-order oracles.
 A comprehensive and recent treatment of finite-sum lower bounds is given by Han, Xie, and Zhang \cite{HanXieZhang24}.